IBM-AR-CARD/API-Documentation/docs/Deploy-Express.md

 - Your current directory is the backend working directory.
 - MongoDB is correctly installed.
-- You have run `npm install` to install all the dependencies.
+- You have ran `npm install` to install all the dependencies.
 - Your `.env` is correctly configured.

 Run: